This post was originally written in 2017, but has since been updated with the most up to date information for scuba diving in Cozumel.

 Palancar Reef

 This Cozumel dive site is meant to be a great spot for beginner divers, as the moderate currents make it easier to navigate the waters.
-The marine life on this site isn’t as abundant as some of the other Cozumel scuba diving sites, but its caves, canyons, and beautiful coral gardens that make Palancar Reef one of the best dive sites in Cozumel.
+This dive site is divided into four sections that are distinctly different – the bricks, caves, gardens, and horseshoe.
+Depths range between 9 to 36 metres, and you might see nurse sharks, sea turtles, eagle rays, and barracudas.
+The marine life on this site isn’t as abundant as some of the other Cozumel scuba diving sites, but its caves, canyons, and beautiful coral gardens make Palancar Reef one of the best dive sites in Cozumel.

 Santa Rosa Wall

-The busiest season is December through March and while that won’t make much of a difference for your diving experience if you go with Scuba Mau (these guys are all about small groups), it might make it harder or more expensive to secure accommodation or other tours on the island.
+The busiest season is December through March.
+While that won’t make much of a difference for your diving experience if you go with Scuba Mau (these guys are all about small groups), it might make it harder or more expensive to secure accommodation or other tours on the island.

-There is a number of Cozumel dive shops, so if you have never done any scuba diving in Cozumel, you should definitely do some research ahead of your trip.
+There are a number of Cozumel dive resorts and dive shops, so if you have never done any scuba diving in Cozumel, you should definitely do some research ahead of your trip.
 Make sure to avoid the cheapest options and don’t go with the first company that you find.
 Instead, spend some time reading about available options ahead of your trip.

 We take dive safety seriously no matter where in the world we choose to dive.
 So when we were looking for Cozumel dive shops, it was Scuba Mau’s Certificate of Excellence and over 300 positive reviews on Tripadvisor that caught our attention.
 Mau was awesome at staying in touch leading up to our arrival, but what won us over was the atmosphere on the boat during the day.